pallet/ritz/README.md

     lein swank-clj

-## Installation

-Build and install locally.
+To set a breakpoint, eval `swank-clj.el` from src/main/elisp, put the cursor on the line where you want a breakpoint, and `M-x (slime-line-breakpoint)`.

 ## License

-Copyright (C) 2010 FIXME
+Copyright (C) 2010, 2011 Hugo Duncan

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the Eclipse Public License.